 The toolkit is for health professionals, including Plunket and Well Child Tamariki Ora nurses, to use with parents of young pēpē and tamariki aged 0 to 2-years-old.
 It focuses on information to support a variety of parenting styles and approaches to sleep for pēpē, and signposts people to other useful resources.

-Manaaki Tamariki: Kia au tō moe models are being developed to show influences on sleep from Māori and Pasifika perspectives, and will be available here soon for download.
+Manaaki Tamariki: Kia au tō moe models have been developed to show influences on sleep from Māori and Pasifika perspectives.

 Te Hiringa Hauora gratefully acknowledges the support and advice of the Tokelau peoples and communities who champion Tokelau wellbeing, in developing the Te Vaka Atafaga resource.
 Tokelau!
 Tapui tau gagana ma tau aganuku, i te manaola ma te lautupuola (Tokelau!
 Preserve your language and culture, to enhance spiritual and physical wellbeing).